Before Choosing The Dress - What you Need to Do?

 When to start trying on dresses: 10 - 12 months

-If you don't have that much lead time, you may still be able to get a made-to-order gown; some can be produced in as few as four weeks.
-Just be ready to pay for the convenience: Usually, it's an additional 10 to 15 percent, not including rush alteration fees
+If you don't have that much lead time, you may still be able to get a made-to-order gown; some can be made in as few as four weeks.
+Just be ready to pay for the convenience: Usually, it's an additional 10 to 15 percent, not including rush alteration fees.

 Found this helpful?
 Learn the different necklines on a wedding dress here: